California products Shalexxus Aaron and Destiny Littleton are all set to come to USC next year.

-Basketball Hall of Famer Cynthia Cooper, who as a player helped lead USC to a pair of NCAA championships before winning an Olympic gold medal and four WNBA titles and then as a head coach resurrected three collegiate programs, was named head coach of the USC women's basketball program, Trojan athletic director Pat Haden announced on April 11, 2013.
-Cooper now enters her third season as head coach at USC, holding a 37-28 record with the Women of Troy after two seasons of work.
+Basketball Hall of Famer Cynthia Cooper-Dyke, who as a player helped lead USC to a pair of NCAA championships before winning an Olympic gold medal and four WNBA titles and then as a head coach resurrected three collegiate programs, was named head coach of the USC women’s basketball program on April 11, 2013.
+Cooper-Dyke now enters her fourth season as head coach at USC, holding a 56-41 record with the Women of Troy after three seasons of work.

-"In Cynthia Cooper, we have a proven winning coach who happens to be a USC basketball icon," Haden said.
-"She was a part of the best basketball ever played here at USC, and she has seen success at so many levels of the game.
+“In Cynthia Cooper, we have a proven winning coach who happens to be a USC basketball icon,” then-USC Athletic Director Pat Haden said at the time of her hiring.
+“She was a part of the best basketball ever played here at USC, and she has seen success at so many levels of the game.
 As a coach she has turned around several programs.
-We believe she can lead USC back to successful women's basketball, and we welcome her back to the USC campus."
+We believe she can lead USC back to successful women’s basketball, and we welcome her back to the USC campus.”

-Cooper, 51, has 10-year collegiate head coaching record of 187-134 (.583), with eight post-season appearances and three league Coach of the Year honors.
-The run to the 2014 NCAA Tournament with the Trojans was Cooper's fourth visit as a head coach.
+Cooper-Dyke, 53, has an 11-year collegiate head coaching record of 206-147 (.584), with eight post-season appearances and three league Coach of the Year honors.
+The run to the 2014 NCAA Tournament with the Trojans was Cooper-Dyke’s fourth visit as a head coach.

-Cooper took over a tradition-rich USC program that is among the nation's elite.
-The Women of Troy have appeared in four Final Fours, winning twice, and produced such icons as Cheryl Miller, Lisa Leslie, the McGee twins, Tina Thompson and Cooper herself.
+Cooper-Dyke took over a tradition-rich USC program that is among the nation’s elite.
+The Women of Troy have appeared in four Final Fours, winning twice, and produced such icons as Cheryl Miller, Lisa Leslie, the McGee twins, Tina Thompson and Cooper -Dykeherself.

-Cooper was the head coach at Texas Southern in 2013 and guided the Lady Tigers--who were 5-26 the previous year--to their first-ever Southwestern Athletic Conference regular season championship with a 16-2 league mark (14 more league wins than in 2012).
-TSU advanced to the SWAC Tournament's semifinals (as the tourney's No. 1 seed, a first in program history) and earned its first-ever WNIT berth.
+Cooper-Dyke was the head coach at Texas Southern in 2013 and guided the Lady Tigers — who were 5-26 the previous year — to their first-ever Southwestern Athletic Conference regular season championship with a 16-2 league mark (14 more league wins than in 2012).
+TSU advanced to the SWAC Tournament’s semifinals (as the tourney’s No. 1 seed, a first in program history) and earned its first-ever WNIT berth.
 At 20-12 overall, the Lady Tigers set school records for season victories (20) and consecutive wins (15).

 She spent the previous two seasons (2011-12) as the head coach at UNC Wilmington.
 Inheriting a Seahawks team that was 12-19 the prior season (and just 6-12 in league play), her debut 2011 squad notched a school record for victories with a 24-9 overall mark (14-4 for second place in the Colonial Athletic Association), won 11 consecutive home games, got to the semifinals of the CAA Tournament and advanced to the second round of the WNIT in the school’s first-ever post-season appearance.
 She was the 2011 CAA Coach of the Year.
 Then in 2012, UNCW posted its second consecutive 20-win season (20-13) for the first time in school history, made it to the CAA tourney semis again after going 11-7 in the league and was a WNIT participant.